 Mammograms After Breast Cancer

 If you have had surgery for breast cancer, such as lumpectomy or mastectomy, or you’ve had breast reconstruction after mastectomy, you’ll likely receive a different recommendation for having screening mammograms than women normally do.

 Mammograms After Lumpectomy

 If you had a lumpectomy, plus radiation therapy, you can expect to have a mammogram of the treated breast about 6 months after finishing treatment.
 Radiation can cause some changes in the breast tissue and skin.
-This 6-month mammogram will become the new “standard” against which future mammograms of the remaining breast tissue are compared to.
-From this point on, your doctor may say that yearly mammograms are sufficient.
-Or, he or she may recommend that the treated breast still get a mammogram every 6 months for the next few years.
+This 6-month mammogram will become the new “standard” against which future mammograms of the remaining breast tissue are compared.
+From this point on, your doctor may say that yearly mammograms are sufficient or that the treated breast should still get a mammogram every 6 months for the next few years.
 Talk to your doctor about the plan that is best for you.